mundyreimer/mundyreimer.github.io/_posts/2020-05-16-hyperbolic-geometry-mental-space.md

 <br/>

 Why study Hyperbolic geometry?
-Besides it being beautiful for beauty's sake (see [Escher's art](https://mathstat.slu.edu/escher/index.php/Hyperbolic_Geometry)), it is also a [potential candidate](http://abyss.uoregon.edu/~js/cosmo/lectures/lec15.html) for the [underlying spatial geometry of our universe](https://www.quantamagazine.org/what-is-the-geometry-of-the-universe-20200316/).
+Besides it being beautiful for beauty's sake (indeed you can see this in Escher's [circle limit art](https://mathstat.slu.edu/escher/index.php/Hyperbolic_Geometry) due to [collaboration](http://www.math.toronto.edu/mpugh/Coxeter.pdf) with famous geometer [Donald Coxeter](https://en.wikipedia.org/wiki/Harold_Scott_MacDonald_Coxeter)), it is also a [potential candidate](http://abyss.uoregon.edu/~js/cosmo/lectures/lec15.html) for the [underlying spatial geometry of our universe](https://www.quantamagazine.org/what-is-the-geometry-of-the-universe-20200316/).

 <br/>